freakdave/texconv/readme.txt

 	Use bilinear filtering when generating missing mipmap levels.
 This is the default filter for all 16-bit textures, for higher quality mipmaps.

+-k or -kaiser
+	Use kaiser filtering when generating missing mipmap levels.
+This is a custom filter for all 16-bit textures, for higher quality mipmaps.

 -vqcodeusage <filename>
 	Outputs an image that visualizes compression code usage.
 Will only do something for compressed textures.